 The Boston workplace discrimination lawyers of Sweeney Merrigan Law, LLP, represent employees in discrimination claims against employers.
 We handle cases throughout Massachusetts and fight for fair compensation when a person sustains damages because of discrimination.

-Contact our law firm in Boston, MA, to discuss your situation with one of our experienced Boston employment lawyers.
+Contact our law firm in Boston, MA, at (617)-391-9001 to discuss your situation with one of our experienced Boston employment lawyers.
 We stand with employees to fight for a work environment free from harassment and discrimination.

 Our employment law attorneys in Boston, Massachusetts, care about what happened to you.
 We want to hold your employer and other responsible parties liable for the damages caused by workplace discrimination.